-Since several AEs can behave maliciously and pretend to be another AE with their ID changed, Receiver CSE needs prevention mechanism for AE impersonation.
+Since several AEs can behave maliciously and pretend to be another AE with their ID changed, the Hosting CSE needs prevention mechanism for AE impersonation.
 This mechanism works at Registrar CSE since Registrar CSE is an entry point of M2M system.

-When Receiver CSE receives a request, Receiver CSE shall perform as follows.
+When the Registrar CSE receives a request, the Registrar CSE shall perform the following procedure.